Skip to Main Content

 If your members say the cost is too high, you have a few options.
 You could try dropping the price or offering a discount code for people who renew early.
 You could also consider reevaluating your membership benefits and finding opportunities to add more value to your members’ existing perks.

-If people mention that they don’t see the value of being a member, you could try reminding them of the benefits you offer or identify some new ones to promote to your supporters.
+If people mention that they don’t see the value of being a member, you could try reminding them of the benefits you offer or identifying some new ones to promote to your supporters.

 All the strategies we’ve discussed so far come with one big caveat.
 You need the resources to implement them!
 Keeping track of something as simple as a member’s address can be a herculean challenge when you’re tracking all of your members manually.